yugr/rust-slides/features/cons/panics/README.md

 Panicking causes significant code bloat in small functions (e.g. [here](https://www.rottedfrog.co.uk/?p=24)).

+It's not clear how they influence performance (or whether they do at all).
+Note that exceptions may actually be _beneficial_ for performance because no BTB is wasted on error handling code.

 Panics make leaf functions no longer leaf (see [this](https://www.reddit.com/r/programming/comments/2po703/comment/cmym6jk/)) which may harm optimizations (e.g. inlining) and introduce unnecessary reg spills.